 Known by lots of different names such as the Yu Gardens, Yuyuan, Yuyuan Bazaar, Nanshi and Old Town, the area that surrounds Shanghai's most famous classical garden is Tourist Central.
 Flocks of domestic and foreign tourists alike head to the area to get their fill of culture.
 The area can be kitschy but it's always fun.
-All kinds of treasures are located in this small area that was once a walled enclave of Chinese-only when Shanghai was divided into foreign concessions (pre-1949, see Shanghai History).
+All kinds of treasures are located in this small area that was once a walled enclave of Chinese-only when Shanghai was divided into foreign concessions (pre-1949).

 Yu Garden Location

 The garden itself, Yu Yuan, (豫园 "yoo yooahn", which literally means Yu Garden), is in the center of Nan Shi (南市, "nahn shih").
 Nanshi is the traditional name for the old Chinese part of town.
 Chinese cities were traditionally walled and the Nanshi walls date from the 16th century.
 The walls were torn down in 1912.
 (A small remnant of the original wall remains on Renmin Road if you're interested in seeing it.)

 Surrounding the garden is the bazaar and surrounding the bazaar is a maze of old laneways and alleys where locals live - although these old lanes are slated for demolition so the area is definitely on the development map.

 On a city map, the old city is quite easy to find as Renmin and Zhonghua Roads make a circle around the area.

 The old city is located just south of Yan'an Road and the Bund.

 Here is a quick list of the main things to see in Old Town and the Bazaar, but much of the fun is just to wander through the lanes.
 Arm yourself with a map.
 Many of the small alleys aren't labeled but eventually, you'll find a main street.